yasenstar/learn_scratch/scratch4kids/README.md

 | --- | --- |
 | 000 | [Opening and Introduction](https://youtu.be/8JzzpcnmtuA) |
 | 001 | [1-1 Access Scratch on Your Computer](https://youtu.be/fZGqwpy-pRA) |

----

-Welcome to hear from you, please drop me your questions to my [Email](mailto:xiaoqizhao@outlook.com) here, or leave comments under specific videos.
-Good Luck!